sebbdk/vargr-kongo/readme.md

 This will serve the test collection on http://localhost:4444/test

 ## Adding custom routing or only a subset of actions
+Since this bootstrap exposes the MongoDB driver to Koa, you can easely add custom actions like below.
+In this case i re-used the listAction from vargr-kongo, but this you could also insert your own logic.

 ```
 const Router = require('koa-router');
 const kongo = require('./src/kongo');